germonprez/CV/README.md

 - Germonprez, M. and Mathiassen, L. (2004).
 The Role of Conventional Research Methods in Information Systems Action Research, *Proceedings of IFIP 8.2*, Manchester, England.
 Subsequently published in *Information Systems Research: Relevant Theory and Informed Practice*, 335-352, https://doi.org/10.1007/1-4020-8095-6_19

 - Avital, M. and Germonprez, M. (2003).
-Ubiquitous Computing: Surfing the Trend in a Balanced Act, *Proceedings of the Workshop on Ubiquitous Computer Environments*, Cleveland, OH.
-Archival version available through *Sprouts: Working Papers on Information Systems*.
+Ubiquitous Computing: Surfing the Trend in a Balanced Act, *Proceedings of the Workshop on Ubiquitous Computer Environments*, Cleveland, OH, https://aisel.aisnet.org/sprouts_all/54/

 - Germonprez, M. and Hovorka, D. (2002).
 Examining Group Communicative Processes: Critically Based Tools and Training, *Proceedings of AMCIS*, Dallas, TX, https://aisel.aisnet.org/amcis2002/221/